[Toy Review] Lovense Osci 3

 So with all those good things said, was there anything I didn’t like?

-• When I turned the Promescent Rabbit Vibrator on, the intensity of the vibrations felt promising.
+• When I turned the Promescent Rabbit Vibrator on to start this review, the intensity of the vibrations felt promising.
 Unfortunately, in use, they felt weaker than I expected them to, particularly in the clitoral stimulator.
 Companies continually design rabbit vibrators with the stronger motor in the internal section and, given that the overwhelming majority of people with vulvas orgasm primarily from clitoral stimulation, this is going to be the wrong way around for the vast majority of users.

 • The vibrations are buzzier than I would ideally like.